Arithmetic Average Density Fusion -- Part I: Some Statistic and Information-theoretic Results: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} last two decades have witnessed a steady uptick in the application of the linear information fusion approach such as the averaging operation to the state estimation problem \cite{Li03OptimalLinear,Olfati-Saber07,Sayed14book,Da21recent}.
-Two common types of estimator information that need to be averaged are variables and probability distributions/functions.
-They correspond to the two classes of estimators: the point estimator such as the most known Kalman filter of which the estimate is given in terms of a point estimate associated with covariance and the density estimator such as the particle filter of which the estimate is given in terms of the Bayesian posterior density.
-Both types of fusion has seen substantial interest for multi-agent collaboration thanks to the vitalization of networked sensors/systems \cite{Olfati-Saber07,Sayed14book,Da21recent,Javadi20RadarNet}.
-However, the average of variables is a variable of compelling statistical property \cite{Li19Second} while the average of distributions is a finite mixture distribution (FMD).
-In the FMD, mixands are properly weighted and correspond to the information gained from different fusing sources.
-They jointly approximate the target distribution $p(\mathbf{X})$ by their arithmetic average (AA):
+T{he} last two decades have witnessed a steady uptick in the application of the linear information fusion approach such as the averaging operation to the {multi-sensor} estimation problem \citep{Sayed14book,Li22chapter,Li23BM}.
+Two common types of estimator information that need to be averaged are variables and density functions.
+They correspond to the two classes of estimators: the point estimator such as the most known Kalman filter of which the estimate is given in terms of a point estimate associated with covariance and the density estimator such as {the particle filter of which the estimate is given in terms of a density function that approximates the Bayesian posterior}.
+Both types of fusion {have} seen substantial interest for multi-agent collaboration thanks to the vitalization of networked sensors/systems \citep{Sayed14book,Javadi20RadarNet,Li22chapter,Li23BM}.
+Fusing densities is superior in the sense that a full description about the unknown variable of interest is utilized rather than some statistics of it.
+It is also compatible with heterogeneous data models across the agents \citep{Li17PC,Li17PCsmc,Kayaalp22}.
+While the averaging of variables results in a variable of nice statistical property \citep{Li19Second}, the averaging of distributions leads to a finite mixture distribution (FMD).
+In the FMD, mixands are properly weighted to jointly approximate the target probability distribution $p(\mathbf{x})$ by their arithmetic average (AA):

-where $\mathbf{X}$ stands for the state of a single or multiple target(s), $\mathbf{w} := [w_1, w_2, ...,w_I]^\mathrm{T}$ are positive, normalized mixing/fusing weights, and $f_i(\mathbf{X})$ are the probability distributions (of the same family or not), e.g., probability density function (PDF) and probability hypothesis density function \cite{Mahler14book}, yielded by a finite set of estimators $i\in \mathcal{I}=\{1,2,\cdots,I\}$ conditioned on different observation, models or hypotheses.
+where $\mathbf{x}$ denotes the state of interest, $\mathbf{w} \triangleq [w_1, w_2, ...,w_I]^\mathrm{T}$ are non-negative, normalized mixing/fusing weights, and $f_i(\mathbf{x})$ are {some distribution functions} (of the same family or not), e.g., the probability density function (PDF) and probability hypothesis density function \citep{Li22RFS-AA-Derivation} yielded by a finite set of estimators $i\in \mathcal{I}=\{1,2,\cdots,I\}$ conditioned on different observations, models or hypotheses.